aashari/mcp-server-atlassian-bitbucket/README.md

 }
 ```

-Restart Claude Desktop, and you'll see "🔗 bitbucket" in the status bar.
+Restart Claude Desktop, and you'll see the bitbucket server in the status bar.

 ### For Other AI Assistants